Lloyd's Accumatic 100

 Calculator models manufactured by Rockwell for other companies were the first calculators with a Liquid Crystal Display (LCD) to go on sale (see also the Rapid Data Rapidman 1208LC desktop model).

 Due to the reflective nature of the numerals of this first generation LCD a filiament lamp is used to illuminate the display from above it.
 The lamp has a high current consumption requiring the use of four large D cells, though rechargeable ones can be used.
 This negates the main advantage of the low power consumption of the LCD.
-Other models (eg. Sharp EL-8001) of this period used a hood over the display with a diffusing window to illuminate the numbers of the display.
+Other slightly later models (eg. Sharp EL-8001) used a reflective type LCD where a hood over the display with a diffusing window to illuminate the numbers of the display.

 The introduction of LCDs in calculators was not smooth.
 There was much debate about the life expectancy of the Liquid Crystal compounds used in these displays.
 Two of the examples here have damaged displays though one example still worked perfectly after 30 years.
 High temperature storage, especially, is to be avoided with these displays.
 There also appear to have been manufacturing problems.
 It was to be 3 or 4 years before LCD technology had improved and cost dropped for it to start becoming the dominant display technology of calculators.